Resistance Bands: The No-Machine Strength Workout

 What It Does: Strengthens your upper back muscles

-How to Do It: Stand with your feet shoulder-width apart, avoiding locked knees.
-Hold the band so that your hands are slightly wider than your shoulders and your palms are facing the floor.
+How to Do It: Tie your resistance band into a loop and stand inside the loop with both feet, keeping your feet shoulder-width apart, avoiding locked knees.
+Hold the loop so that your hands are slightly wider than your shoulders and your palms are facing the floor.
 Lift your arms to chest height, then expand your chest and pull your shoulder blades back as if you were cinching them together.
 Slowly bring your arms back in front of you and repeat.

 What It Does: Targets your inner thighs